 Is Neecha Bhanga better than a strong planet?

-The classical tradition holds that a strong Neecha Bhanga can outperform a simply strong planet, because the act of reversal — a planet pulled up from its lowest point — generates royal (Raja) results with a momentum that easy strength lacks.
+The classical tradition holds that a strong Neecha Bhanga can outperform a simply strong planet, because the act of reversal, with a planet pulled up from its lowest point, can generate royal (Raja) results with a momentum that easy strength lacks.
 This is not automatic, however: the strength of the supporting planet and confirmation in the Navamsha decide how fully the reversal delivers.

 Can multiple planets have Neecha Bhanga?